magneticio/vamp.io/content/community.md

 type: page
 layout: overview
 ---
-Vamp is an open source project, actively developed by Magnetic.io.
+Vamp is an open source project, actively at the vamp.io HQ in Amsterdam.
 We encourage anyone to pitch in with pull requests, bug reports etc.

 ## Contribute to Vamp
 Vamp is split into separate repos and projects.
 Check the source on Github for an overview of all key repos ([github.com - magneticio](https://github.com/magneticio)).